 Journalism & Media Studies at the Woods

 Journalism & Media Studies students learn to communicate relevant issues and ideas through a variety of mediums.
-They will develop a strong command of the basics of reporting, writing, designing, and editing publications through print, web, and interactive media; as well as study photography, film, and public relations.
-A degree in Journalism & Media Studies prepares students to work in a variety of media fields, including newspapers, magazines, book publishing, and digital media communication.
+As a journalism major at The Woods, you will learn how to become a journalist through developing a strong command of the basics of reporting, writing, designing, and editing publications through print, web, and interactive media; as well as studying photography, film, and public relations.
+A degree in Journalism & Media Studies prepares students to work in a variety of journalism jobs and media fields, including newspapers, magazines, book publishing, and digital media communication.

-- Journalism & Media Studies major with an emphasis in Journalism
+- Journalism & Media Studies major - Journalism major

-- Journalism & Media Studies major with an emphasis in Media Studies
+- Journalism & Media Studies major - Media Studies major

 - Journalism minor